-Now, Altium Designer® PCB design software allows you to add hole tolerance attributes for your pads and vias that will be communicated to the fabricator by inclusion in the drill table.
-Here are five tips to help you quickly specify hole sizes in your next PCB design:
+Now, Altium ® PCB design software allows you to add hole tolerance attributes for your pads and vias that will be communicated to the fabricator by inclusion in the drill holes table.
+Here are five tips to help you quickly specify hole sizes in your next PCB hole tolerance design:

 1. Set and Specify Hole Tolerance Attributes for Specific Pads and Vias

 You can quickly set the pad/via tolerances using the properties of each.